Tire Inflator Won’t Inflate? Quick Troubleshooting & Fixes

 Replace Worn Valve Seals

-A compromised seal lets air escape during inflation.
-You should check valve stems and cores regularly, as damage or blockages can prevent proper air transfer.
+A bad seal lets air escape during inflation.
+Check valve stems and cores regularly, since damage or blockages can prevent proper air transfer.
 Keep a replacement seal kit and a valve core tool in your vehicle so you can act fast.

 Presta Adapter Adjustment